xdy/twodsix-foundryvtt/docs/docs.md

 Reasonably complete compendiums for Cepheus Light exist.

 ## Cepheus Faster Than Light
-To get the system closer to Cepheus Faster Than Light change the following in the system settings:
+To get the system closer to Cepheus Faster Than Light select 'Cepheus Faster Than Light' in the dropdown near the top of the system settings, that will set the following settings:

 * Choose the CEL difficulty list.
 * Select the setting to handle difficulties by changing the target number rather than adding/subtracting modifiers.